veckia9x/AlternativeScriptsCollection/README.md

-# asscripts
+# AlternativeScripts
-Alternative Super Scripts - my colection of bash scripts...
+Alternative Scripts - my colection of bash scripts...

 Here lies my colection of bash scripts made by me for anything that requires any effort besides rm -rf /*.